 A Time-honoured Tradition

 The sauna is at the core of the Finnish experience, a purgatorial chamber in which Finns have been seeking personal and communal purification for many generations.
-Today, it is estimated that there are three million saunas in Finland, and it is easy to conclude that this is not just a hobby but a lifestyle.
-In this case, gay travellers are able to improve their cultural interaction with the Finnish culture of saunas and, therefore, make the experience even more enjoyable.
-Through the Finnish tradition of saunas, Finnish people support equality and respect, as common people are equal to their superiors when they are sweating in the steam.
-Such an attitude also correlates with the desires of many people in the LBGTQ and makes saunas open for everyone.
+Today, it is estimated that there are three million saunas in Finland.
+It is easy to conclude that this is not just a hobby but a lifestyle.
+Gay travelers are able to improve their cultural interaction with the Finnish culture of saunas.
+Therefore, they make the experience even more enjoyable.
+Through the Finnish tradition of saunas, Finnish people support equality and respect.
+Common people are equal to their superiors when they are sweating in the steam.
+Such an attitude also correlates with the desires of many people in the LBGTQ.
+Thus, saunas are open for everyone.

-Using a Finnish sauna requires following certain rules and regulations that are considered traditions that are inherited from the past.
-For newcomers, especially from the LGBTQ community, this knowledge can help them improve their experience, especially if they are looking for queer-friendly spaces.
-The process is usually carried out by taking a shower before entering the sauna and then switching between the hot temperature of the sauna and the cold temperature of the water or even snow in the winter season.
-It is done several times with the help of clean water so as to achieve the main goals of relaxation and purification of the body.
-Conversation in the sauna is often minimal, creating a meditative atmosphere that transcends social boundaries and fosters a sense of community among participants, regardless of their background or orientation.
+Finnish sauna traditions follow specific rules and regulations passed down through generations.
+For newcomers, especially from the LGBTQ community, this knowledge can help improve their experience if they are looking for queer-friendly spaces.
+The process is usually carried out by taking a shower before entering the sauna.
+Then one switches between the hot temperature of the sauna and the cold temperature of the water.
+Sometimes this even includes snow in the winter season.
+It is done several times with the help of clean water.
+The main goals are relaxation and purification of the body.
+Conversation in the sauna is often minimal.
+This creates a meditative atmosphere.
+It transcends social boundaries and fosters a sense of community among participants, regardless of their background or orientation.

 Diverse Sauna Experiences Across Finland